ynugen/portfolio/NOTES.md

 I've been working on debugging the responsiveness of my static build website yesterday and today.
 The issue is that everytime the viewport size changes - I want to recalculate my square size and title size font variables.
 However, with a static deployment, I cannot do this in the global.css file.

 OK uPDATE!
 So chat was able to help me solve this by creating a component that would handle recalculating the values and update the respective root variables in my global.css.
 This is great - now my sidebar is responsive for all desktop sizes.
 I have yet to implement the responsivity for mobile!
 Will do that now.

+_14/04/2025_

+## Responsiveness for mobile

+Designed what the mobile ver would look like in Figma!
+Still deciding how I want to store each project info and how I want the components to display it!
+This is a hard and long ideation phase T^T.